sangeetjena/practice/sql/cheat.md

 ##### Ex: print employee in level (1,4,5)
 ```
-with recurrsive cte as (
+with recursive cte as (
   select empid, "" as managername, empname, 1 as level
   from emp
   where managerid is null